hasnaties/gptChallenges/README.md

     Write a function that reads a JSON file using the fs module in Node.js.
 Handle potential errors, such as file not found or invalid JSON format.

-##  Testing
+## ✔ Testing
     Develop a function to calculate the factorial of a number.
 Write unit tests for this function using a testing framework like Mocha and Chai.
+(I used the Jest.)

 ##  Performance Optimization
     Given an array of integers, write a function to find the maximum product of any three